| LUNDAHL PERFORMANCE TRAINER SINCE 2019

 In 2017 Amy returned to her native Ohio for a time, and the following spring she accepted a position on a ranch near Cody, Wyoming.
 Amy trained and oversaw management of the ranch remuda while continuing to operate her clinician business.
 In 2019, Amy joined Lundahl Performance.

 Amy has wide-ranging experience with horses of all breeds, ages and levels of training; both under saddle and in harness.
 Her primary interest is in teaching lessons.
 Right now, Amy trains horses in the all-around program and conducts clinics and lessons across the country.
-She also assists Jake with the performance horse program and the Horsemen's Academy.
+She also assists Jake with the performance horse program and the Horseman's Academy.

 INTERESTS OUTSIDE OF HORSES